galex/galex.github.io/_drafts/how-to-solve-process-death-issues.md

 ```
 Usually, we'll use `onViewCreated()` to restore the state of the Fragment.

-> ⚠️ We should **never** pass arguments or callbacks to a Fragment constructor.
+> ⚠️ We should **never** pass arguments or callbacks to a Fragment constructor!
 > - For arguments, we should use the `newInstance()` pattern
 > - For callbacks, we should use the [Fragment Result API](https://developer.android.com/guide/fragments/communicate#fragment-result)
 >
-> And we're using Jetpack Navigation
+> And if we're using [Jetpack Navigation](https://developer.android.com/guide/navigation)
 >
 > - For arguments, we should use the [Safe Args](https://developer.android.com/guide/navigation/use-graph/pass-data#Safe-args) library
-> - For callbacks, we should use the [savedStateHandle of the previous BackStackEntry](https://developer.android.com/guide/navigation/use-graph/programmatic#returning_a_result)
+> - For callbacks, we should use the [savedStateHandle of the previous destination](https://developer.android.com/guide/navigation/use-graph/programmatic#returning_a_result)

 {% comment %}